mlouellette/Sublight_Engines_Landing_Page/README.md

 - The navbar is leading you to the different sections of the page
 - The download catalog has as a temporary alert : "COMING SOON!"
-- In mobile version, navbar transform into a hamburger style menu.
-Click the icon to see your navigation options appearing
+- In mobile version, navbar transform into a hamburger style menu: Click the icon to see your navigation options appearing
 - The form validation on the client side has been modified using Javascript

 ## Mobile Version